 - 60.1.
 The Centre strongly encourages striving for personal achievement through the ribbon achievement system.
 Each athlete has the opportunity to earn either a Green, red or blue ribbon according to their achievement in each event. - 60.2.
 The ribbon achievement levels are updated every 3-4 years and based on mean accumulated performance over previous years.
 A blue achievement is aligned to top 10%, red achievement is aligned to next 40% and green achievement is aligned to the next 30%. - 60.3.
 A ribbon of the corresponding colour can be achieved through the accumulation of a specific number of events as highlighted in the Centre 'Orange Book'. - 60.4.
-The ribbons are presented to athletes, through their clubs up to twice a year, nominally prior to the Christmas break and new achievements at the end of the season. - 60.5.
+The ribbons are presented to athletes, through their clubs once a year at the end of the season. - 60.5.
 An athlete who achieves the blue level in a specific number of events, as detailed in the Centre 'Orange Book', will be presented a Gold Achievement Award at the end of year presentations.